Quantitative concatenation for polynomial box norms

 \item (Monotonicity) If $|\supp(B-E_s)|\leq C|B|$ for some $C>0$, then

 \item (Enlarging the sets) If $s\geq 2$ and $E'_i\subseteq G$ is a finite multiset satisfying $E'_i \geq E_i$ for each $i\in\{1,\ldots, s\}$, then

-\item (Trimming the dimensions of boxes)\footnote{Although in this and the next property we have taken a single parameter $d$, setting some $H_{ij}$'s to be $0$ lets us apply these results to the case where different boxes $E_i$ have different dimensions.} Let $d'_i\in[d_i]$ for $i\in[s]$, and let
+\item (Trimming the dimensions of boxes)\footnote{Although in this and the next two properties we have taken a single parameter $d$, setting some $H_{ij}$'s to be $0$ lets us apply these results to the case where different boxes $E_i$ have different dimensions.} Let $1\leq d'_i\leq d$ for $i\in[s]$, and define the multisets

 for some $\beta_{ij}\in G$ and $H_{ij}\in\N_0$.
 Then

 \item (Trimming the lengths of boxes) Let

 for some $\beta_{ij}\in G$, $\kappa_{ij}>0$, and $H_{ij}\in \N_0$.
 Then